huntdatacenter/docs/docs/faq/external-transfer.md

 ## Direct external transfers

-### Can I transfer data directly to parties outside HUNT Cloud?
+### Can I transfer data directly with parties outside HUNT Cloud?
-Yes and no. Direct transfers are blocked.
+Yes and no. Direct transfers via SSH are blocked.
 However, your lab leader can allow network openings for data exports outside HUNT Cloud (see below).

 ### Can I have permanent openings to machines outside my lab?
 Yes.
 We do allow two-way data transactions between your lab and machines outside HUNT Cloud.
 Such openings needs to be approved by your service owner, documented in our [network opening form](/about/agreements/#network-opening-form), and the traffic needs to be initiated from inside your lab.